-Let’s talk about best practice when it comes to ‘Cinching up your Nylon Latigo’ on a Western Saddle.
+Let’s talk about best practices when it comes to ‘Cinching up your Nylon Latigo’ on a Western Saddle.

 Firstly, a few key points to remember.